Bumpin' in the Big Apple! Pregnant Rachel Weisz and Husband Daniel Craig Enjoy Date in N.Y.C.

 The pregnant actress, 48, and her husband Daniel Craig were spotted in New York City on Sunday with Weisz covering her baby bump in a black dress.
 Also dressed casually was the Spectre star, 50, who wore a schoolboy cap and held the car door open for his wife.

+Also along for the day’s events on Sunday was Domino Kirke, a doula and singer who tied the knot with Gossip Girl alum Penn Badgley in March 2017.
+In 2011, Domino (sister of Jemima Kirke) founded Carriage House, a pregnancy care center that provides resources for expectant and new moms in N.Y.C. and Los Angeles.

-The ultra-private couple, who have been leading a quiet life in the Big Apple, announced they were expecting their first child together in April.
+Weisz and Craig — a notoriously private couple who have been leading a quiet life in the Big Apple — announced they were expecting their first child together in April.

 Want all the latest pregnancy and birth announcements, plus celebrity mom blogs?
 Click here to get those and more in the PEOPLE Babies newsletter.